markshannon/New-C-API-for-Python/DesignRules.md

 They exist to provide a consistent API that adheres to the [design principles](./DesignPrinciples.md).

+## All functions to take an opaque context

+Passing a `context` parameter to API functions forces extension code to operate on the correct context, and prevents them from performing operations that are not safe from the given context.

+`PyContext` is the full context passed to most extension functions are expected by most API functions.

+There are also more limited contexts that get passed to some extension functions and allow only a more limited interaction with the virtual machine.

+For example `PyMemContext` is passed to destructor functions which prevents them from doing much more than freeing `PyRef`s and memory.

 ## Opaque, linear references

 The C-API will refer to Python objects through opaque references